40, 60, 80, 95 maybe 100% Is sex with pain so common?

-40, 60, 80, 95 maybe 100%, the Upper ladies from Upper at home and saleswomen from concept store Tutti Passi said, during the training, to my question: "How common is vaginismus and pain during intercourse?"
+40, 60, 80, 95 maybe 100%, the Upper ladies from Upper at home in Belgium and saleswomen from concept store Tutti Passi said, during the training, to my question: "How common is vaginismus and pain during intercourse?"

 The number of women with vaginismus they talk to is also large.